gauntface/gaunt.dev/content/blog/2010/04/18/toshiba-you-beauty.md

 ---
 title: "Toshiba You Beauty"
-excerpt: "Touch are entering the tablet arena with a dual screen Windows device, much like the MS Courier concept."
+description: "Touch are entering the tablet arena with a dual screen Windows device, much like the MS Courier concept."
 mainImage: "/images/blog/2014/06/22/91f1ckh6nnl-sl1500.jpg"
 primaryColor: "#4b7dd4"
 date: "2010-04-18T22:01:43-07:00"